 - Double Chocolate Salted Caramel Cookies

-- Chocolate Dipped Peanut Butter Cookies
+- Classic Peanut Butter Blossoms

-- 2 cups All-purpose Flour
+- 2 cups All-Purpose Flour

 - 1/2 cup Unsweetened Cocoa Powder

-- 1 teaspoon Salt
+- 1 tsp Salt

-- 1 cup (2 sticks) Unsalted Butter, room temperature
+- 1 cup Unsalted Butter, room temperature

 - 1 cup Granulated Sugar

-- 1 Large Egg Yolk (not the entire egg)
+- 1 Large Egg Yolk

-- 1 teaspoon Vanilla Extract
+- 1 tsp Vanilla Extract

-- Nutella and/or Jam of your choice
+- Hazelnut Spread and/or Jam of your choice

 - In a medium bowl, whisk together the all-purpose flour, unsweetened cocoa powder, and salt.
 Set aside.